MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/maximizewindow-macro-action.md

 # MaximizeWindow macro action

 **Applies to**: Access 2013, Office 2013

 If Access is configured to use overlapping windows instead of tabbed documents, you can use the **MaximizeWindow** action to enlarge the active window so that it fills the Access window.
 This action will allow you to see as much of the object in the active window as possible.

 > [!NOTE]
-> <P>This action can't be applied to code windows in the Visual Basic Editor.
-For information about how to affect code windows, see the <STRONG>WindowState</STRONG> property topic.</P>
+> This action can't be applied to code windows in the Visual Basic Editor.
+For information about how to affect code windows, see the **WindowState** property topic.

 ## Setting